rust-lang-deprecated/num/README.md

 ## Compatibility

-Most of the `num` crates are tested for rustc 1.8 and greater.
+The `num` crate is tested for rustc 1.19 and greater.
-The exception is `num-derive` which requires at least rustc 1.15.